 - Look ahead and to the sides.

 - Scan continuously for hazards.

 - Teach your teen to keep a clear "safety space" around the car so there's room to react to any hazards.
-The farther he or she hangs back from the vehicle in front, the better your teen will be able to see what's ahead.
-Seeing better and farther provides extra time to react to changing traffic conditions.
+The farther he or she hangs back from the vehicle in front, the better your teen may be able to see what’s ahead.
+Seeing better and farther can provide extra time to react to changing traffic conditions.

 Start in low-speed, low-traffic areas